WGSN (trend forecasting): History

-Recent history

-In 2013, WGSN merged with its biggest competitor, Stylesight.
+In 2013, the firm merged with its biggest competitor, Stylesight.
 Like WGSN, Stylesight had a vast library of fashion forecasting, trend information, archival photos, and even sketches and patterns for designers to use.
 Keeping the WGSN name, the new product has been designed around the technology developed by Stylesight and launched in 2014.

-In February 2016, Ascential plc, an international media company that includes WGSN in its portfolio, was the subject of an £800m initial public offering.
+In November 2017, the company bought Use Fashion (now Start by WGSN), a regional competitor in Brazil, launching its secondary business focused on fashion entrepreneurs.

+In 2024, WGSN announced an agreement between Apax Partners, a global private equity advisory firm, and Ascential for the acquisition of WGSN for £700m.
+The transaction was completed in February of the same year.

 Products

-As an online service, the business derives its revenues from six different product subscriptions (WGSN Insight, WGSN Fashion, WGSN Lifestyle & Interiors, WGSN Barometer, WGSN Instock, WGSN Styletrial), a custom advisory business (WGSN Mindset) and a global series of events (WGSN Futures).
+As an online service, the business derives its revenues from 9 different product subscriptions (WGSN Insight, WGSN Fashion, WGSN Interiors, WGSN Beauty, WGSN Food & Drink, WGSN Consumer Tech, WGSN Barometer, Coloro, TrendCurve+) and a custom advisory business (WGSN Mindset).